djdta/Certification/AWS/SysOps Administrator - Associate/Domain 2 Reliability and Business Continuity/2.1 Implement scalability and elasticity/README.md

 ## Amazon Elasticache
 This is a manged service for amazon which provides managed service cached for your web applications and Database.
 This service is a combination of memcached and redis combined.

+- AWS Managed Cached service and all versions of redis and memcached.
+- Memcached Fast multi threaded and designed for simplicity.
+- Redis Supports snapshots replications and transactions.

 Example of a Elasticache use case.

 ![Elasticache Use Case](/AWS/.assets/Elasticache.png)